Ericteoh0045/TT1L_G4_Requirements_Project/SRS/SRS.md

 </tr>
 <tr>
 <td><strong>Item Description</strong></td>
-<td colspan="3">A text field that contains other detail about the
+<td colspan="3">A display label that contains other detail about the
 event</td>
 </tr>
 <tr>
 <td><strong>Item Purpose</strong></td>
-<td colspan="3">To let user knows the any additional information about
+<td colspan="3">To let user know any additional information about the
-the event such as stuff to bring, attire and others</td>
+event such as stuff to bring, attire and others</td>
 </tr>
 <tr>
 <td><strong>Input Format</strong></td>